JuliaData/DataFrames.jl/docs/src/man/joins.md

    4 │    40  Jane Doe     60  Astronaut
 ```

+## Key value comparisons and floating point values

+Key values from the two or more data frames are compared using the `isequal`
+function.
+This is consistent with the `Set` and `Dict` types in Julia Base.

+It is not recommended to use floating point numbers as keys: floating point
+comparisons can be surprising and unpredictable.
+If you do use floating point
+keys, note that by default an error is raised when keys include `-0.0`
+(negative zero) or `NaN` values.
+This can be overridden by wrapping the key
+values in a [categorical](@ref man-categorical) vector.

 ## Joining on key columns with different names

 In order to join data frames on keys which have different names in the left and